gilgoldzweig/Gencycler/README.md

 ##### When you extend the adapter you also get an array of functions
-In kotlin the functions will most likely be operators and in java they will be just like normal functions
+In kotlin, the functions will most likely be operators and in Java they will be just like normal functions

 `customRecyclerAdapter - adType
-//removing item and notifying the adapter if you are on uiThread`
+//removing an item and notifying the adapter if you are on uiThread`

-`customRecyclerAdapter - 2 //removing item and notifying the adapter if you are on uiThread`
+`customRecyclerAdapter - 2 //removing an item and notifying the adapter if you are on uiThread`

 `customRecyclerAdapter + adType //adding item and notifying the adapter if you are on uiThread`